stefanZorcic/scaling-book/tpus.md

 **ICI is very fast relative to DCN, but is still slower than HBM bandwidth.** For instance, a [TPU v5p](https://cloud.google.com/tpu/docs/v5p#system_architecture) has:

 * `2.5e12` bytes/s (2.5 TB/s) of HBM bandwidth per chip.
-* `9e10` bytes/s (90<d-footnote>The page above lists 100 GB/s of bandwidth, which is slightly different from what's listed here.
+* `9e10` bytes/s (90 GB/s) of ICI bandwidth per axis, with 3 axes per chip.<d-footnote>The page above lists 100 GB/s of bandwidth, which is slightly different from what's listed here.
 TPU ICI links have slightly different bandwidths depending on the operation being performed.
-You can generally use the numbers in this doc without worry.</d-footnote> GB/s) of ICI bandwidth per axis, with 3 axes per chip.
+You can generally use the numbers in this doc without worry.</d-footnote>
 * `6.25e9` bytes/s (6.25 GB/s) of DCN (egress) bandwidth per TPU (via 1-2 NICs on each host).<d-footnote>TPU v6e has 12.5e9 bytes/s and v5e has 3.125e9 bytes/s.</d-footnote>

 This means that when we split models across multiple chips, we need to be careful to avoid bottlenecking the MXU with slower cross-device communication.